bbanddd/ADDL/docs/data_selection_and_diagnostics.md

 |4|ADNI_1.5T_All_AD_NL_FilterScores|212|334|546|
 |5|ADNI_1.5T_All_AD_NL_Scale2_LessNL_Scale2|179|287|466|

-**Training and Validation Group**<br>
-Note the training and validation groups requires for the DL module.
-For each study group, 80% of the images of both of AD and NL class are chosen for training, and the rest 20% are for validation.
-One subject, together with his/her images of all visits, appear in only training or validation group.

 ## `ADNI_1.5T_All_AD_NL`
 Select pure AD and NL subjects as a group without MCI subjects and subject who transfer AD from NL.
 This is the baseline of following data selection.